svm-suite/svm-suite.github.io/README.md

 In computing theory, there are two mainstream branches of programming systems: declarative and imperative.
 Declarative branches typically abstract from states, providing optimized structures for other forms of computations.
 However, sometimes, when we may find dealing with states the best thing to do, imperative branches may take a place because dealing with states is what they do the best.

 *Compute-stateful.svm* is a service virtual machine providing computing data using state operations.
 Programs written in this service resemble a sort of finite state machine.
-Programs are composed of series of only one kind of statement which performs a discrete compute step in a process of computation.
+Programs are composed of a series of only one kind of statement which performs a discrete compute step in a process of computation.
 Each statement quotes the current step of the program execution, and points to the next step in execution, thus the order of statements is not relevant.
 Also, each step may input from or output to some memory cell, thus carrying on the computation.

 Finite state machines which *compute-stateful.svm* appearance is based on, can perform various tasks like driving vending machines, elevators, traffic lights, combination locks, and many others.
 The  limitations of finite state machines to perform only a subset of all possible tasks is surpassed by introducing reading from and writing to arbitrary memory cells during program execution.
 This places *compute-stateful.svm* model of computation side by side with Turing machines model which is known to be the most expressive model of computation.

 ### D.1. theoretical background